jacksmedia/site-jacksmedia/blog/www.md

 ## Jan '22 Thoughts on NFTs
 > - These Combeys are awesome!
 I can't believe I bought something on a blockchain, p2p, and it worked out! web3 is about trust for one another, awesome!
-> - These Elrond Shibas are amazing, they look goofy cute & their Discord community is super fun
+> - These Elrond Shibas are amazing, they look goofy cute & their Discord community is super fun.
-> These Krypto Koalas look rad, they might be amazing if their merge feature gets built.
+> - These Krypto Koalas look rad, they might be amazing if their merge feature gets built.
+> - Glad I took the plunge and joined Discord, again, after the scam of last month.
+This blockchain is much easier to use than any of the Ethereum clones, much easier to see what's happening, too.

 ## Dec '21 Thoughts on NFTs
 > - I'm enjoying the MaiarDex DeFi but I'm stoked AF to actually buy some NFTs on this chain at last!
 Here's [the day I bought the BRICK NFTs](https://explorer.multiversx.com/transactions/2b917c8c184bb93c6e60932cc3e9de3931fbe48b11b3c127592af4ecc087e9f8)!